MJaloui/Weather-Dashboard/WeatherDashboardSteps.md

-### 22. Head to AWS S3 Bucket service and validate the weather dashboard was created.
+### 23. Head to AWS S3 Bucket service and validate the weather dashboard was created.
 Look under "General purpose buckets"

 <img src="https://github.com/user-attachments/assets/5630be47-0266-441d-9f2c-37bd95d805a9" width="75%" />

-### 23. Click on your weather-dashboard, then weather-data to see all 3 objects created.
+### 24. Click on your "weather-dashboard-12345", then "weather-data/" to see all 3 objects created.

 <img src="https://github.com/user-attachments/assets/2dabae56-e461-4e66-b542-13d15efb8755" width="75%" />